 Dr Sabine Ernst presented at the European Society of Cardiology Congress in Berlin in August 2012.
 Her presentation “Working in the EP lab: radiation risks to you and your patients” looked at the concerns around radiation exposure.

 Dr Ernst is also a member of the educational board of the European Heart Rhythm Association (EHRA) and is the course director for the European teaching course for EP.
 She is a member of the EP guideline committee of the German Cardiac Society.

-There are quarterly courses planned for 2008 to teach interested colleagues and introduce the magnetic navigation system to a wider audience in UK and Europe.
+Dr Ernst ran a number of courses in 2008 to teach interested colleagues and introduce the magnetic navigation system to a wider audience in UK and Europe.

 The EP group at Royal Brompton Hospital offers a fellowship programme for training in invasive EP with emphasis on 3D mapping techniques and complex arrhythmia.

 She is on the editorial board of the Journal of Interventional Cardiovascular Electrophysiology.

 Dr Ernst has been a co-author of several cardiology and EP books.
 Most importantly, she contributed the chapter on “Catheter ablation of accessory pathways” in the Zipes´ EP textbook.

 Read Dr Ernst's profile in the journal Circulation.